 “I don’t know any job that’s less lonely than being a fine art artist.
 Sitting in a room somewhere by yourself with some medium in front of you that you’re supposed to turn into something of value, is so difficult,” Buddy admits.

-He tried to paint but felt lost with his art.
-He went through a period of feeling creative guilt due to the lack of ability to work and believed he was doing something wrong.
-He didn’t like forcing himself to try and paint then hating everything he created.
+He tried to paint but felt lost as an artist.
+He felt creative guilt due to his lack of ability to work and believed he was doing something wrong.
+He didn’t like forcing himself to try and paint and then hating everything he created.
 When he injured his right hand and experienced nerve damage he thought that working with clay would be good hand therapy.
-He realized that creating three-dimensional art excited him much more than two-dimensional painting.
+That was a turning point, he realized creating three-dimensional art excited him more than two-dimensional painting.
 He began splitting his time between sculpture and painting to keep from getting bored.
-Later when a friend asked if he would take some photos of her, he began experimenting with alternative photographic processes.

 “I often try to find a path to loosen up, opening up the pathways between my brain and my hand instead of worrying about what my hand is actually doing so nothing is ever too intentional.

-Buddy prefers to have fun creating large pieces of art in an unintentional way that allows a constant array of mistakes.
+Today fine art figurative artist Buddy Jackson prefers to have fun creating large pieces of art in an unintentional way that allows a constant array of mistakes.
 He appreciates the imperfections of his creations rather than getting bogged down with the technical aspects of making his work perfect.
 He says he is struggling with the realization of aging and wants to keep creating and experimenting while he physically can.
-He has some small watercolor paintings that will soon be shared at the Stanford Fine Art gallery.
-He continues to make sculptures, paint and experiment with alternative photographic techniques and has several upcoming events that will showcase his work in the Nashville area.
+He has some small watercolor paintings that will soon be shared at the Stanford Fine Art Gallery.
+He continues to make sculptures, paint, and experiment with alternative photographic techniques and has several upcoming events that will showcase his work in the Nashville area.

 Learn More About Buddy Jackson